-- 1. A minimum of six (6) regular courses (18 regular graduate course credits) beyond the MS degree or 14 regular courses (42 regular graduate course credits) beyond the BS degree (including courses taken to satisfy major and minor requirements).
+- 1. A minimum of 14 regular courses (42 regular graduate course credits) beyond the BS degree (including courses taken to satisfy major and minor requirements).
 The choice must have the prior approval of the designated faculty academic advisor.
 Any non-ESE course will need prior approval given by the Graduate Program Director before a student can register. - 2.
-ESE 697 Practicum in Teaching (3 credits) is required to satisfy the teaching requirement.
-Students must be G-5 status in order to take this course, i.e. be advanced to candidacy. - 3.
+The ESE 697 Practicum in Teaching (3 credits) is required to satisfy the teaching requirement.
+Students must be advance to candidacy in order to take this course. - 3.
 The courses ESE 597, ESE 598, ESE 599, ESE 698, and ESE 699 are not counted as regular courses. - 4.
-Courses presented under the title ESE 670 Topics in Electrical Sciences that have different subject matters, and are offered as formal lecture courses, are considered different regular courses but may not be counted more than twice.
+Courses presented under the title ESE 670 Topics in Electrical Sciences that have different subject matters, and are offered as formal lecture courses, are considered different regular courses but may not be counted more than twice. - 5.
+Prior MS degree in ECE or related area can reduce the course requirements down to six (6) regular courses.